paulrouget/servo-embedding-api/JS_API.md

 ___

+*Note: It is important to make `browser/` code and `compositor/` code live in different threads.
+We assumed `browser/` lives in the script thread of the host page, and `compositor/` in a worker, but we could also have both is workers.*

 *Note: The `<viewport>` tag will, hopefully, be the only non-standard element that Servo will need to support.
 How to make it so that it's impossible to create a viewport element from regular web content?
 Maybe the viewport could